hatimnagarwala/XamarinHandson/Lab 02/README.md

   <img src="images/1.jpg"/>

-2)	Click on Browse, write “sqlite azure” in the search box, scroll till you find “Microsoft.Azure.Mobile.Client.SQLiteStore”, click on it then select your project then click Install
+2)	Click on Browse, write “sqlite azure” in the search box, scroll till you find “Microsoft.Azure.Mobile.Client.SQLiteStore”, click on it then select your project then click Install ((Please note due to some nuget issues currently the stable version 4.0.0.0 doesnt work so install the 3.1 version))
   <img src="images/2.jpg"/>